puppetlabs/puppet-rfc/arm-0.arm/arm.md

     be considered for implementation.
 Changes of the Minor number are work in progress revisions up to the next release, mostly of concern to those collaborating on the ARM.
-4.  requires - (optional) a list of ARMs that must be implemented before this ARM can be implemented
+4.  requires-arm - (optional) a list of ARMs that must be implemented before this ARM can be implemented
 5.  issues - (optional) when the ARM is in the late stages, there will be one or several redmine issues tracking implementation work, these are also included in this file.
+6.  implementation - (option) a list of URLs to branches where exploratory/reference
+    implementions can be found

     {
        "arm": 123,
        "revision":"1.2.3",
        "project":"https://github.com/hlindberg/arm123",
        "requires":[
           42,
           36
        ],
        "issues":[
           "https://www.puppetlabs.com/...",
           "...."
        ]
     }

 The intent of this metadata is to allow automatic publishing of ARM's in